 Blue Pfitzer junipers are those shrubs that are commonly sheared so as to bear what look like pom-poms at the tips of their branches.
 Some gardeners value this look as a way to introduce novelty into their landscapes, while others detest it as being too contrived.
 If you fall into the former group, learn how to grow these bushes and shear them into those odd shapes.

-Taxonomy and Botany of Chinese Juniper Shrubs
+Taxonomy and Botany

 According to plant taxonomy, Blue Pfitzer junipers are labeled Juniperus chinensis Pfitzeriana Glauca.
 The part not in italics is the cultivar name.
 These pom-pom bushes are considered evergreen shrubs.

-Features of the Bush, Planting Zones, and Origin
+Features, Planting Zones, and Origin

 Needled evergreens are typically valued most for their foliage, despite the fact that the leaves may not actually be green.
 The chief selling point of Blue Pfitzer Chinese juniper, before any pruning is done, is its blue-green foliage, although it is not as deep a blue color as that on Blue Star juniper.